deepakjois/luatexminimal/README.md

 [LuaTeX] is a TeX-based computer typesetting system, which provides a Lua based scripting environment.
 However, it is not enough to merely have LuaTeX as a binary program to be able to produce fully typeset documents.
 Most people depend on software like [TeX Live] for document production, which provides LuaTeX (and many other TeX related programs) in a pre-configured environment, ready to be used.
+TeXLive is a bit unwieldy, and not suitable for experimenting with latest releases.
+It could also take up a large amount of space.

 [LuaTeX]:http://www.luatex.org/
 [TeX Live]:https://www.tug.org/texlive/